webcomponents/webcomponents.github.io/src/documents/articles/custom-elements-defining-new-elements-in-html.html.md

 The web severely lacks expression.
 To see what I mean, take a peek at a "modern" web app like GMail.
 Modern web apps: built with `<div>` soup.
 There's nothing modern about `<div>` soup.
-And yet,…this is how we build web apps.
+And yet, this is how we build web apps.
 It's sad.
 Shouldn't we demand more from our platform?